localnerve/html-snapshots/README.md

         + `"robots"` Supply urls from a local or remote robots.txt file.
 Robots.txt is first scanned for `Sitemap` directives.
 If found, those are used to drive the crawl.
 Otherwise, `Allow` directives are used in conjunction with [origin options](#origin-options).
         + `"textfile"` Supply urls from a local line-oriented text file in the style of robots.txt

-  + `source`
+  * **source** {String}
     + default: `"./robots.txt"`, `"./sitemap.xml"`, `"./sitemap-index.xml"`, `"./line.txt"`, or `[]`, depending on the input generator.
     + Specifies the input source.
 This must be a valid array or the location of a robots, text, or sitemap file for the corresponding input generator. robots.txt, sitemap.xml(.gz), sitemap-index.xml(.gz) can be local or remote.
 However, for the array input generator, this must be an array of urls.

-##### Robots.txt-With-Sitemap-Directives/Sitemap/Sitemap-Index Only Input Options
+##### Sitemap Only Input Options

-  + `sitemapPolicy`
+> Options that apply to robots.txt with Sitemap directives, sitemaps, and sitemap-index input

+  * **sitemapPolicy** {Boolean}
     + default: `false`
-    + For use only with the sitemap and sitemap-index input generators.
+    + For use only with the robots, sitemap, and sitemap-index input generators.
 When true, lastmod and/or changefreq sitemap url child elements can be used to determine if a snapshot needs to be taken.
 Here are the possibilities for usage:
       + Both lastmod and changefreq tags are specified alongside loc tags in the sitemap.
 In this case, both of these tags are used to determine if the url is out-of-date and needs a snapshot.
       + Only a lastmod tag is specified alongside loc tags in the sitemap.
 In this case, if an output file from a previous run is found for the url loc, then the file modification time is compared against the lastmod value to see if the url is out-of-date and needs a snapshot.
       + Only a changefreq tag is specified alongside loc tags in the sitemap.
 In this case, if an output file from a previous run is found for the url loc, then the last file modification time is used as a timespan \(from now\) and compared against the given changefreq to see if the url is out-of-date and needs a snapshot.